Nandini1521/Nandini1521/README.md

 - 🔭 I’m currently working on [my university project based on predicting rocket landing outcomes](https://github.com/Nandini1521/CapstoneProject_Uni)

-- 🌱 I’m currently learning **AWS Cloud Practitioner Exam**
+- 🌱 I’m currently learning for the **AWS Cloud Practitioner Exam**

 - 🤝 I’m looking for help with **finding a job**

 - 👨‍💻 All of my projects are available at [https://github.com/Nandini1521](https://github.com/Nandini1521)

-- 📫 How to reach me **nandiniwork1521@gmail.com**
+- 📫 How to reach me: **nandiniwork1521@gmail.com**

-- 📄 Know about my experiences [A physics graduate exploring the world of data science.
-I am interested in cloud technologies, machine learning and data visualization.](A physics graduate exploring the world of data science.
+- 📄 Know about my experiences [I am a physics graduate exploring the world of data science.
+I am interested in cloud technologies, machine learning, and data visualization.](A physics graduate exploring the world of data science.
 I am interested in cloud technologies, machine learning and data visualization.)

-- ⚡ Fun fact **I am a certified scuba diver.**
+- ⚡ Fun fact **I am a certified scuba diver!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">